ActMAD: Activation Matching to Align Distributions for Test-Time-Training: Supplementary Material

-In the following, we present additional continuous online adaptation scenarios in which we test ActMAD (Section~\ref{sec:cont-adapt}), provide all implementation details for baselines and our experiments to support reproducibility (Section~\ref{sec:implementation-details}) and present additional ablation studies (Section~\ref{sec:additional-results}).
+In the following, we present additional continuous online adaptation scenarios in which we test ActMAD (Section~\ref{sec:cont-adapt}), provide all implementation details for baselines and our experiments to support reproducibility (Section~\ref{sec:implementation-details}), present additional ablation studies (Section~\ref{sec:additional-results}), and more comparisons and insights for our ActMAD (Section~\ref{sec:additional-insights}).